rafaeltuelho/my-jdg-labs/payment-cdi-event/README.md

 ```

 at this point you should see something like that in the eap_node1 console log output:
-> NOTE: showsing bellow only the important log entries...
+> NOTE: showing bellow only the important log entries...

 ```
 16:57:20,825 INFO  [org.jboss.as.server.deployment] (MSC service thread 1-7) JBAS015876: Starting deployment of "jboss-payment-cdi-event.war" (runtime-name: "jboss-payment-cdi-event.war")